-Key audit matter

-Valuation of financial derivatives

-As at 31 March 2022 the fair value of derivatives in an asset position was £77.1m (2021: £60.8m) and in a liability position was £686.2m (2021: £532.6m).
-The net fair value of the derivatives was a liability of £609.1m (2021: £471.8m).
-The valuation of derivatives has been designated as a significant risk as the total fair value of the derivative contracts are material, the valuation methodology can be judgemental and some of the contracts are unusual, complex and long dated which can cause additional complexities.
+Key audit matter How our audit addressed the key audit matter Valuation of financial derivatives As at 31 March 2023 the fair value of derivatives in an asset position was £116.5m (2022: £77.1m) and in a liability position was £442.7m (2022: £686.2m).
+The net fair value of the derivatives was a liability of £326.2m (2021: £609.1m).
+We obtained an understanding of the derivatives process and assessed the design and implementation of related financial controls. , Our procedures included: The valuation of derivatives is designated as a significant risk as the total fair value of the derivative contracts are material, the valuation methodology can be judgemental and some of the contracts are unusual, complex and long dated which can cause additional complexities.
+Obtaining independent confirmations from the external counterparties and contracts to confirm the existence and terms of all derivative contracts held.
+Where confirmations were not obtained, alternative audit procedures have been performed to confirm existence and terms.
 Refer to note 10 of the financial statements.
+Engaging with our valuations team who have performed independent testing of the pre and post-credit risk adjusted valuations for the full derivative population.
+Performing procedures to assess the validity of assumptions and calculations management have made in performing the credit risk component of fair value.
+Performing an analysis of the directional movement in the pre-credit risk adjusted derivative position relative to movements in inflation, exchange rates and interest rates.